 Plain's Leopard Frog

-2-3 ½” (5.1-9.5cm).
+2-3 ½” (5.1-9.5 cm).
 Dorsolateral ridge starts at the eye and interrupts near back end.
 Snout spot usually present.
 External eardrum has light center.
 Gray or brown with dark round spots on back.
 Belly is white, groin is often yellow.
+This is a species of special concern.

 “Chuck-chuck-chuck”.
 Guttural sound.